 Counselling in Cosham, Portsmouth, Havant and surrounding areas from Fareham to Waterlooville and Emsworth.

-People often ask me what kind of therapist I am and what issues I work with and my reply is "I work with the person, not necessarily the issues.
-We all have experiences with similiarities that are universal but your experience is unique to you and you are a human being, not a theory."
+People often ask me what kind of therapist I am and what issues I am a counselor for and my reply is "I work with the person, not necessarily the issues.
+We all have experiences with similarities that are universal but your experience is unique to you and you are a human being, not a theory."
+I do offer tools and coping mechanisms for managing anxiety, self-care and bereavement.

 If you are feeling overwhelmed, wondering where you are going and whether you have any choice in what is happening in your life counselling can help you understand yourself.
 Emotions, thoughts and moods can sometimes feel hard to manage and it can be difficult to make sense of how we are feeling or what we are thinking.
 Counselling facilitates exploration.
 You may be feeling isolated or lonely as you do not feel able to share your thoughts and feelings with friends or family and as a Counsellor I will listen to you without judgment and facilitate the sessions in a way that enables you to find clarity.

-I charge £40 for a acounsselling session which lasts one hour.
+I charge £40 for the initial counselling assessment session during which we can decide if counselling might be helpful for you and £50 for subsequent counselling sessions.
+A session is for one hour and are currently via video or telephone until further notice.
 You may be unsure that Counselling is right for you and the way to find out is to take the first step and make an appointment with me.
-My counselling room is in an easily accessible location with direct access from the A3/A27/M27 in the Cosham area of Portsmouth.
+My counselling room is in an easily accessible location with direct access from the A3/A27/M27 in the Cosham area of Portsmouth, Hampshire.

 People visit a counsellor and therapist for many reasons.
 My approach is to focus on you as an individual.
 Your experience is unique to you and I will help you to gain understanding through self-awareness.
 As a counsellor I will facilitate your exploration without judging you.